mienaikoe/ziyu/Chapters/4-5-Chapter27.md

 "The one that came before me was named Ginnu."

 I interjected excitedly, "Ginnu!
-It's you!
-What do you mean came before?"
+You disappeared after the battle.
+What happened to you?"

 "Ginnu died and is forgotten.
-I am _Anu_, one without a name."
+I am _Annu_, one without a name."

 Curiosity took hold of my body, and moved me closer to hae.
 Immediately, I noticed the pendant around hae neck.